Dr Robert Sluka

 Dr Robert Sluka, Lead Marine Scientist, spoke (download text) at the United Nations Ocean Conference about the work of A Rocha and the integration of Christian faith and marine conservation.

 Why A Rocha?

 It’s holistic.
-I can combine thorough research with theological reflection and on-the-ground conservation which blesses the local people.
+I can combine research with theological reflection and on-the-ground conservation which blesses the local community.

 What do you enjoy most?